-The Scheme has a Flightpath created to reach full funding on a low dependency basis (i.e. a basis that requires limited investment risk to sustain the liabilities) by the end of 2025.
+The Scheme has a Flightpath created to reach full funding on a buy-out basis (i.e. a basis which refers to the funding level required to fully secure benefits by transferring liabilities to an insurer) by the end of 2030.
 Schroders Solutions monitor the required return on a regular basis and advise the Trustees if an update to the Growth Assets/Matching Fund split is required.

-In principle the Trustee does not wish to maintain more investment risk than is needed to achieve full funding at some point in 2025.
-As a result it is expected that a reduction in investment risk will most likely occur if the monitoring shows that the Scheme is capable of achieving full funding earlier than 2025.
+In principle the Trustee does not wish to maintain more investment risk than is needed to achieve full funding on this basis by 2030.
+As a result it is expected that a reduction in investment risk will most likely occur if the monitoring shows that the Scheme is capable of achieving full funding earlier than 2030, but this is not automatic and the Trustees will take into account market conditions and scheme circumstances at the time of decision.